In this Module, we look at the evidence of climate change, its causes and consequences.

 ‘We are on the frontline of the consequences of climate change but we don’t cause it.
 And the vulnerability that attaches therefore to us is a matter we’re trying to get the international community to deal with consistently.’

 Until now, global changes to the Earth’s climate have occurred slowly, over thousands or millions of years.
 It is easy to think that the conditions on our planet, so hospitable to life, are stable.
 But over the past 2.6 million years Earth has undergone dramatic but naturally-occurring changes.
 There have been ice ages and phases of relatively warm temperatures.
 At times, Britain has had a climate hot enough for animals like hippos and rhinos to live here and cold enough for giant woolly mammoths.

 A number of factors have influenced these changes to the climate in times gone by.
 Temperatures have fluctuated because of variations in the strength of the Sun, the Earth’s orbit, or the amount of naturally-occurring greenhouse gases in the atmosphere.

-Today, by comparison, our climate is changing very quickly.
-Scientists are now concerned that naturally-occurring changes are being overtaken by a rapid global warming caused by human activity.
-They believe this has serious implications for the stability of the planet’s climate and this in turn will have a dramatic effect on the lives of us all.
+But today, by comparison, our climate is changing very quickly.
+Scientists are now concerned that naturally-occurring changes are being overtaken by rapid global warming caused by human activity.
+The main causes of concern are carbon gas emissions from burning fossil fuels – coal, oil, petrol, diesel and gas – and the destruction of our forests.
+Forest absorb carbon gas emissions.
+But they are either being cut down deliberately, as in the Amazon or lost as a consequence of growing numbers of wildfires.
+Scientists believe this has serious implications for the stability of the planet’s climate and this, in turn, will have a dramatic effect on the lives of us all.